senekor/rust-workshop/final_project/src/components/http/send_receive.md

 We just use the empty or "root" path.
 The _path_ is conventionally used to specify a resource.
 Since we only have one resource (paekli), the path doesn't matter.
-Here's how we can register these new handlers with different HTTP-methods:
+Here's how we can register these new handlers with different HTTP methods:

 ```rust
 let router = axum::Router::new()